SvOlli/sorbus/doc/native.md

 This is a simple file loader.
 It loads files with the extension ".SX4" from the user-partition 10.
-SX4 stands for Sorbus eXecutable $0400, so it's just a binary blob loaded to $0400 at memory and started at the load address.
+SX4 stands for Sorbus eXecutable $0400, so it's just a binary blob loaded to $0400 at memory and started at the load address, after the bank has been switched to $00 (RAM @ $E000) with the BIOS copied to RAM.

 - CP/M 65